 - 1 teaspoon salt

-- Canola oil or peanut oil for frying (high smoke point vegetable oil)
+- Peanut oil or canola oil for frying

 - A deep fryer

-1 Slice the squid tubes into rings about 1/2-inch to 3/4-inch wide.
+1 Slice the squid tubes into rings: Slice the squid tubes into rings about 1/2-inch to 3/4-inch wide.
 Leave the tentacles whole.

-2 This recipe was designed for a deep-fryer, but you can also fill a large, heavy-bottomed pot (keep a lid nearby, for safety reasons) halfway with oil, about 3 inches deep.
+2 Heat oil in a deep fryer or large heavy pot: This recipe was designed for a deep-fryer, but you can also fill a large, heavy-bottomed pot (keep a lid nearby, for safety reasons) halfway with oil, about 3 inches deep.
 Heat the oil to 360-370°F.

-3 While the oil is heating, mix all the dry ingredients together well.
+3 Mix dry ingredients: While the oil is heating, mix all the dry ingredients together well.

 Once the cooking oil has completely cooled (after about 2 hours), strain it through a paper towel-lined sieve, and save it to reuse the next time you want to deep fry seafood.